You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Lighting for the Night

-Riding through the night with a gravel bike has several advantages.
+Riding the gravel bike through the night has several advantages.
 These include empty streets and paths, better compatibility with work and family, and an extra dose of mental strength.

-However, the whole thing is really only fun and makes sense with a good lighting system.
+However, the whole thing really only makes sense and is fun with a good lighting system.
 Especially on rough terrain, it can become really dangerous without proper lighting.

 Bike Lighting

-Mudguards on a gravel bike may be considered unsexy, but this practical gravel bike accessory ensures that you and your bike stay clean and dry.
-A muddy jersey and a dirt-encrusted gravel bike might make for a good Instagram picture, but riding a gravel tour while wet and freezing is only half as fun.
+Mudguards on a gravel bike may not be considered very sexy, but this practical gravel bike accessory ensures that you and your bike stay clean and dry.
+A muddy jersey and a dirt-encrusted gravel bike might make for a good Instagram photo, but riding a gravel tour while wet and freezing is only half as fun.

 Additionally, mudguards on a gravel bike have the nice side effect that your less muddy bike expects significantly less cleaning effort after a ridden tour.

-There are clip-on mudguards that you can attach and remove in no time.
-For an occasional rainy tour, these mudguards are best suited, as you can quickly store them in the basement again.
-However, if you want to sit outside on your gravel bike often and for long periods in winter, it is worth investing in more robust accessories – permanently mounted mudguards.
-Many bikes already have eyelets where you can screw the fenders so that they sit firmly and do not flutter or rattle.
+There are clip-on mudguards that you can attach and detach in no time.
+These mudguards are best suited for occasional rainy tours, as you can quickly store them back in the basement.
+However, if you want to sit on your gravel bike often and for long periods in winter, it's worth investing in more robust accessories – permanently mounted mudguards.
+Many bikes already have eyelets where you can screw on the fenders to ensure they sit firmly and don't flutter or rattle.

 Mudguards for Gravel Bikes

-You need to store your gear somewhere on the go – bike bags in different sizes and at different positions on the bike are the perfect solution for this!
-Not only for big adventures like bikepacking or multi-day tours are bike bags the ideal gravel bike accessory, but they are also practical for day tours.
-Often, a handlebar bag is enough for tools and other accessories – and your bike already looks like adventure and freedom.
+Somewhere you need to store your gear on the go – bicycle bags in different sizes and at different positions on the bike are the perfect solution for this!
+Not only for big adventures like bikepacking or multi-day tours are bicycle bags the ideal gravel bike accessory, but they are also practical for day tours.
+Often a handlebar bag is enough for tools and other accessories – and your bike already looks like adventure and freedom.

 On the other hand, it is more comfortable not to store energy bars, a rain jacket, and tools in pockets on your body.
 Especially on longer tours, you sit much more comfortably than with a backpack or fully packed jersey pockets.

-> The Accessory for Accessories: bike bags for gravel bikes
+> The accessory for the accessory: bicycle bags for gravel bikes

 Even if you want to travel super minimally with your gravel bike, you should have a multifunctional tool with you.
-Tools that are particularly recommended are those that can be stored directly in your gravel bike itself can.
-Helpers like the Granite STASH multitool disappear into cavities in the frame, in the handlebar ends, or in the fork steerer.
-Once you've stowed this gravel bike accessory, you'll always have the necessary tools with you and won't have to waste thoughts or space on it.
+Tools that can be stored directly inside your gravel bike are particularly recommended. can.
+Helpers like the Granite STASH Multitool disappear into cavities in the frame, in the handlebar ends, or in the fork steerer.
+Once you have stowed this gravel bike accessory, you will always have the necessary tool with you, and you won't have to waste thoughts or space on it.

 Bicycle part or gravel accessory?
 Tires for more grip!

-A much-discussed and important topic in gravel biking is the choice of the right tires.
-They significantly contribute to the riding experience, agility, and of course, the feeling of safety – the grip.
+A much-discussed and important topic in gravel biking is the selection of the right tires.
+They significantly contribute to the riding feel, agility, and, of course, the feeling of safety – the grip.

 Which tires for which gravel bike?

-- If you are mainly on the road and on dirt paths, you generally don't need or only need flat treads.
+- If you are mainly on the road and on dirt paths, you generally don't need any or only shallow treads.
 Additionally, your tires don't need to be particularly wide.
-The MAXXIS Re-Fuse with a width of 32 mm would be a good choice and a real upgrade if you previously used knobby tires.
+The MAXXIS Re-Fuse with a width of 32 mm would be a good choice for this and a real upgrade if you previously used knobby tires.

 - For bad weather and winter, winter tires or all-weather tires are sensible accessories that prevent you from skidding off the road on slippery surfaces.

-It should be noted that your rolling resistance increases the wider and more knobby your tires become.
+It is important to note that your rolling resistance increases the wider and more knobby your tires become.
 But not only that, the weight also increases!
 The narrower and smoother your tire is, the better you glide over the road.
-The selection is huge, because on many gravel bikes, you can mount not only gravel tires but also city bike tires, road bike tires, or even narrow off-road tires and it's always worth considering this accessory and finding the optimal tire for your purpose.
+The selection is huge, because on many gravel bikes, you can mount not only gravel tires but also city bike tires, road bike tires or even narrow off-road tires and it's always worth considering this accessory to find the optimal tire for your purpose.

 Handlebars & Handlebar Tape for More Comfort